IATI/iati-datastore-docs/docs/simple_search.rst

 You can download the results of your search in different levels of detail and formats.

 Levels:
-    - **Activity-level:** each row in the data represents one activity.
+    - **Activity level:** each row in the data represents one activity.
 This can contain many transactions and budgets.
-    - **Transaction-level:** each row represents one transaction.
-Activity-level information is repeated for each transaction.
+    - **Transaction level:** each row represents one transaction.
+Activity level information is repeated for each transaction.
-    - **Budget-level:** each row represents one budget.
-Activity-level information is repeated for each budget.
+    - **Budget level:** each row represents one budget.
+Activity level information is repeated for each budget.

 Formats:
     - **XML:** A valid IATI standard XML file containing all the results from your search.
 This format can only describe activity-level data.